workstaffhq/helpcenter/docs/managers/timetracking/submissions.md

 You can edit a timesheet if the information it contains is incorrect or if the staff forgot to clock in or out.

+### Downloading Timesheets
+You can export Excel reports from the timesheets for specific periods by selecting the dates and clicking **Download**.